This article was originally published in March 2016. We've updated it and republished it for those looking to play RPGs over the internet today.

-How I wish I’d had something then like Fantasy Grounds, Roll20, or any one of a number of the "virtual tables" now available that simulate the classic D&D tabletop environment on the PC.
-The best ones handle much of D&D's busywork, leaving the fun stuff like embarking on fully custom adventures with friends as strong as ever.
-Better yet, their Internet connectivity means no longer having to hunt down enough people to play with, or losing great D&D friends to distance and circumstance.
+I wish I'd had something then like Fantasy Grounds, Roll20, or any one of a number of the "virtual tables" now available to simulate the classic D&D tabletop environment on the PC.
+The best ones handle much of D&D's busywork, leaving the fun stuff like embarking on custom adventures with friends.
+Better yet, their internet connectivity means no longer having to hunt down enough people to play with, or lose D&D friends to distance and circumstance.

 What it's best at: Authentic D&D campaigns with licensed modules; extensive customization, if you develop the programming skills necessary to write your own rulesets and character sheets.